anima-wg/anima-brski-prm/draft-ietf-anima-brski-prm.md

 #### JWS Agent-Signed Data {#jws-asd}

 To enable alternative formats, the YANG module in {{I-D.ietf-anima-rfc8366bis}} defines the leaf `agent-signed-data` as binary.
-For the JWS-signed JSON format used by this specification, the `agent-signed-data` leaf SHALL be a UTF-8 endcoded JWS structure in "General JWS JSON Serialization Syntax" as defined in {{Section 7.2.1 of RFC7515}} signing the JSON Agent-Signed Data defined in {{prm-asd}}.
+For the JWS-signed JSON format used by this specification, the `agent-signed-data` leaf SHALL be a UTF-8 encoded JWS structure in "General JWS JSON Serialization Syntax" as defined in {{Section 7.2.1 of RFC7515}} signing the JSON Agent-Signed Data defined in {{prm-asd}}.
 {{asd_representation}} summarizes this JWS structure for the `agent-signed-data` member of the tPVR artifact:

 ~~~~